 In 2017, three EU Member States - Hungary, Slovakia and Czech Republic - reported that many products, including food products, sold in their countries are of lower quality than the same brands and packaging sold in "older" Member States.
 In order to tackle this issue, in April 2018, the European Commission proposed to amend Directive 2005/29/EC concerning unfair business-to-consumer commercial practices.
-In November 2019, the EU adopted Directive (EU) 2019/2161 amending the rules on better enforcement and modernization of EU consumer protection rules.
+In April 2019, the European Parliament and Council agreed on final text amending the rules on better enforcement and modernization of EU consumer protection rules.
 The new Directive introduces an article stating that "any marketing of a good, in one Member State, as being identical to a good marketed in other Member States, while that good has significantly different composition or characteristics, unless justified by legitimate and objective factors." shall be regarded as misleading.
 For detailed information see GAIN report "EC Tackles Dual Quality of Foodstuff in the EU".